zunath/NWN.FinalFantasy/README.md

 This project contains the C# source code used on the Final Fantasy Online server.

 It serves as a replacement for NWScript and handles most server features and functions.
-This is possible by using the NWNX_Mono plugin for NWNX.
+This is possible by using the NWNX_DotNET plugin for NWNX.

 Refer to the quick start guide below and be sure to post any issues on our forums.
 The link to the forums is above.